Rosolini

 Sicily, southern Italy.
 It is about 200 km southeast of Palermo and about 40 km southwest of Syracuse.
-Rosolini was a town in feudal times, and was a settlement in the late Imperial Roman and Byzantine Ages.
+Rosolini was a town in feudal times, and was a settlement in the late Imperial Roman and Byzantine Empire eras.
 In the 15th century, Rosolini was a fief of the Platamones.
 It was the Moncadas, in the year of 1713, which founded the newer town of Rosolini which we see today.

 Rosolini borders the following municipalities: Ispica, Modica, Noto, Ragusa.

+Cinema and TV series

+In 2014 Rosolini has been the main shooting location for the italian movie "Andiamo a quel paese".

+The main character of the sport procedural Sport Crime Luca Tramontin has declared at Sportitalia that a whole episode will be filmed in Rosolini.